QuantumQuadrate/qn_artiq_routines/README.md

     setattr_variables(self.experiment) # import this from ExperimentVariables

 ### Viewing the variables used in an experiment
-Anytime an ARTIQ experiment is run using the variables that you defined in ExperimentVariables, the names and values of those variables will be stored in an hdf file generated when an experiment finishes.
+Anytime an ARTIQ experiment is run using the variables that you defined in ExperimentVariables, the names and values of those variables will be stored in an h5 file generated when an experiment finishes.
 This file will be in results/todays_date/the_hour/ in your artiq directory.
 The file can be opened with HDFView.
 ### Run an experiment with previous variable values
 You can do this by clicking Load HDF in your experiment's GUI and navigating to the hdf file corresponding to the experiment whose values you want.
 ## 2. DeviceAliases